MINT-Summer Academy for Refugees

 On October 2, 2019, all participants received a certificate for their successful participation, which not only confirmed their attendance, but also recognized the skills and qualifications they had acquired with regard to starting their studies.

-The 2019 summer school program can be found here
+The 2019 summer school program can be found here.

 MINT-Summer Academy 2018

-From 10 to 21 September 2018, the Rostock International House organized the MINT Summer Academy (MINT-SA) for the first time for eleven refugees interested in studying STEM subjects at the University of Rostock.
+From 10 to 21 September 2018, the International Office organized the MINT Summer Academy (MINT-SA) for the first time for eleven refugees interested in studying STEM subjects at the University of Rostock.
 The aim was to give the participants an initial insight into STEM subjects and prepare them for the challenges of studying.

 Under the direction of Professor Meike Klettke, past Vice-Rector for International Affairs, lecturers from the fields of computer science, electrical engineering, mechanical engineering and physics gave basic lectures.
 The program was accompanied by language training sessions that made it easier to deal with technical language challenges.